shmulik-klein/blog/content/_index.md

 ### About
 Hello 👋 I’m Shmulik Klein.

 I live in Munich, Germany.
-I’m a senior software engineer at Ubimo.
+I’m a software engineer at JetBrains.

 ### Contact